-Add a little spice to your life with homemade seasoning blends.
-You’ll save money by buying spice in bulk and save time by having a multi-purpose seasoning at the ready.
+Add a little spice to your life with homemade seasoned salt.
+You’ll save money by buying spices in bulk and save time by having a multi-purpose seasoning at the ready.

 Add a little spice to your life.

-I’ve purchased the expensive bottled blends as well, but really?
+I’ve purchased the expensive bottled blends, especially in Paris when I don’t have my own kitchen, but really?
 You can do this yo’self!
 In like 60 seconds.